WillsterJohnson/sk-mono/README.md

 ## What is this?

-Currently it's *nothing*!

-SKMono is going to be a fully featured command line utility for making, managing, running, building, and deploying SvelteKit libraries and applications from monorepos, using Rust for lightning fast execution times.

-Work in progress, check back later.
+SKMono is a commandline utility for easily managing SvelteKit monorepos.

 ## Installation